MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/user-journey.md

 The rest of the approval processes are automatically handled and managed in the approvals kit.

-See [Triggering approvals](./triggering-approvals.md) for information on how to create a Power Automate cloud flow to begin an approval workflow.
+See [Trigger approvals](./trigger-approvals.md) for information on how to create a Power Automate cloud flow to begin an approval workflow.

 ### Integration with business applications